Tosiekdev/Tosiekdev/README.md

 # Hello there 👋

-I'm a student in the second year of Computer Science and Intelligent Systems at AGH University of Science and Technology.
+I'm a student in the third year of Computer Science and Intelligent Systems at AGH University of Science and Technology.
 I'm interested in creating GUI in C++ program from scratch(SFML), or even lower(OpenGL), and sometimes higher(with help of Dear ImGUI).
 Also, I like to develop video games and in the future maybe even game engines.
 Moreover, I'm passionate about Math, and love to learn calculus.
 I hope that someday this knowledge will help me a lot in achieving my goals.

 Currently, I'm a member of the research group that is creating computer and mobile games at my University.
 This is helping me gain new programming and game development skills, including working with a complex game engine(Unity).